mekkablue/ShowHandlesEverywhere/README.md

 1. Open a glyph in Edit View.
 2. Use *View > Show Handles Everywhere* to toggle the display of coordinates for selected nodes.
-3. Turn on *View > Show Background* if you want to see handles in the background paths.
+3. Turn on *View > Show Background* (Cmd-Shift-B) if you want to see handles in the background paths.
 4. Turn off *View > Fill Preview* to show handles in the surrounding glyphs in Edit view.
+5. Turn on visibility of other layers you want to view with the eye symbols in the *Layers* palette (Cmd-Opt-P).

 ### Known Problems